-The formation of amyloid plaques and neurofibrillary tangles are thought to contribute to the degradation of the neurons (nerve cells) in the brain and the subsequent symptoms of Alzheimer's disease.
+The formation of amyloid plaques and neurofibrillary tangles are thought to contribute to the degradation of the neurons (nerve cells) in the brain and the subsequent symptoms of Alzheimer's disease.(Alberto Serrano-Pozoet Al,2011)

-Amyloid Plaques:
+1.13.1 Amyloid Plaques:

-One of the hallmarks of Alzheimer's disease is the accumulation of amyloid plaques between nerve cells (neurons) in the brain.
-Amyloid is a general term for protein fragments that the body produces normally.
+One of the hallmarks of Alzheimer's disease is the accumulation of amyloid plaques between body produces normally.
 Beta amyloid is a protein fragment snipped from an amyloid precursor protein (APP).
 In a healthy brain, these protein fragments are broken down and eliminated.
 In Alzheimer's disease, the fragments accumulate to form hard, insoluble plaques.